-The Georgia Trail Summit 2017 was presented by Southeastern Trust for Parks and Land.
-We are grateful to our generous sponsors.
+The Georgia Trail Summit 2017 is grateful to our generous sponsors.
 Here are their thoughts on WHY the Georgia Trail Summit matters.

 Georgia Department of Natural Resources